TechSnazzy/gwg_100_days_of_code/README.md

 Some days are up and others are down.
 Today is definitely an Up day.
 I had submitted P6 yesterday.
 * Bad News: It didn't pass.
 * Good news: I got some excellent, amazing feedback that I implemented and learned from and now it works great.
 For example, I chained the items in `moveShelf` using a `.then()` so that the books actually moved to the correct shelf, reliably, every time.
 I also implemented `debounce` on the `SearchPage` input.
 Both worked like magic.
 So I'll submit again.
 If there's more comments, then great.
 Just more stuff to learn.
 Pretty awesome.

+### Day 85 - 9/18 (Tuesday)
+Another good news/bad news day.
+The good news is that I passed Project 6.
+Now all I have to do is finish the lessons and then hopefully complete Project 7.
+The bad news is that tonight I tried to make the MyReads app work on GitHub pages but I failed so far.
+Maybe I'll try again over the weekend.
+I can't get it to work.